*Terms and Conditions apply. Not in conjunction with any other offer. Offer valid Online ONLY from October 12th 2017 - October 31st 2017.

-It is very important that you check your contract documentation to make sure you know your complaint and compensation rights, as they differ depending on which type of warranty you buy.
-There are two types of extended warranty:
+It is very important that you check your contract documentation to make sure you know your rights, as they may differ depending on which type warranty contract you buy.

 |Selling standards||There are very high standards applied to regulated firms by the Financial Conduct Authority in respect to selling practices.
 These standards ensure that you are provided with clear, honest and not misleading information about the product before you make the decision to purchase an insurance contract.||Whilst service contracts providers have to comply with a variety of consumer protection standards, there is not a similar active regulator such as the Financial Conduct Authority ensuring that sales practices are of a high standard.|

 |Regulation||We are authorised and regulated by the Financial Conduct Authority and the insurance company who underwrites the policy is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.||Whilst service contracts providers have to comply with a variety of consumer protection standards, there is not a similar overseeing and active regulator such as the Financial Conduct Authority.|

 |Making a complaint||There are specific rules set out for regulated firms to follow when assessing a complaint.
 If the regulated firm is unable to close your complaint to your satisfaction you will have the right to refer your complaint to the Financial Ombudsman Service without charge.||Whilst the service contract provider would make every attempt to address your complaint, you will not necessarily have access to a free independent arbitration service if the service provider is unable to close your complaint to your satisfaction.|